baubakg/phased-test-demo/README.md

 ## Basic scenario
 We assume that we have a simple web shop.
 The user will find a product, put it in their basket, and then checkout.
 Finally we make sure that the paid price is the same as what we browsed for.

-The test scenario is declared in the class `com.my.web.shop.TestShoppingBasket`.
+The test scenario is declared in the class `com.my.web.shop.ShoppingCartDemo`.

 ## Demo Executions
 In this chapter we will describe the use cases: